 If you choose the "Show All Files" button in the solution explorer, you can see what the result

 This works exactly the same as with Visual Studio 2003 ASP.NET Web Application Projects

 ASP.NET Web Application Projects share the same configuration settings and behaviors as

 standard VS 2005 class library projects.
-You access these configuration settings by right-clicking
+You access these configuration settings by double-clicking

 string values, code-signing settings, etc: